shanedjones/cartoon-annotation-tool/README.md

 - Provides global access for category change recording
 - Serves as the main entry point for the application

-### Animation Categories
+### Annotation Categories
-- Allows tagging of animation with predefined categories
+- Allows tagging of annotations with predefined categories
 - Categories can be selected/deselected during recording
 - Categories are stored as both timeline events and session metadata
 - During replay, all selected categories are shown in a list view